tanishkagarwal2911/netflix-analysis/README.md

 - Movies vs TV Shows distribution
 - Top producing countries (US, UK, etc.)
 - Growth of titles added by year

-## Resume bullet (copy for your CV)
-- Performed exploratory data analysis on Netflix dataset using Pandas and Matplotlib; visualized content distribution by type and top producing countries; created a cleaned sample dataset and actionable insights.